siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 013 Gravity as Refraction.md

 and perihelion precession as well as light bending.
 Those appendices treat the weak-field sector because that is the measured solar-system regime being matched here, not because the framework is meant to stop at that order.
-Appendix 215 explains why the factor of two should be traced to the two-aspect stress of the probe rather than to an arbitrary constitutive choice.
+Appendices 215 and 216 explain why the factor of two should be traced to the two-aspect axial loading of the probe rather than to an arbitrary constitutive choice.

 Spacetime curvature, in this reading, is a geometric restatement of the same refraction.
 The geometry follows from the transport, not the other way